zatsepinvl/effective-learning/books/building-microservices.md

 * **Don't blame**, don't create culture of fear. **Learn** from mistakes, create a learning culture.
 * Often the best learning can come in the wake of an incident.

+## 13. Scaling

+Reasons:

+1. Improve latency or handle more load
+2. Improve robustness

+### Four axes of scaling

+1. **Vertical**  (scale up/down) - getting a bigger machine.
+On virtualized infrastructure (public cloud), it will be fast.
+My be limited by software not using all the CPU cores.
+No improvement in robustness.
+Having larger number of small machines might be more cost-effective than to have a small number of large machines.
+2. **Horizontal duplication** (scale in/out) - more instances.
+Implemented by using load balancer or **competing consumer pattern**.
+Relatively straightforward, but requires more infrastructure.
+3. **Data partitioning** - dividing work based on partition strategy.
+Database partition makes sense if it is supported natively.
+Scales nicely for transactional workloads.
+Requires throughout choice of partition key.
+Might hit an issue with queries that span the data in multiple nodes (e.g. MongoDB uses map-reduce to perform such queries).
+Tricky scaling for writes.Requires more work than vertical/horizontal scaling.
+4. **Functional decomposition** - separation of work into different microservices and scaling them separately.
+See microservice functional decomposition for implementation details.
+Enables balancing of infrastructure costs, thereby helping to drive profitability.
+Also helps to scale an organization.
+Increases overall complexity of the system.
+Try to exhaust the other options before considering this one.

+### Combining Models

+Scale along multiple axes.

+### Start Small

+We tend to worry too much about efficiency in the wrong places and at the wrong times.
+Ensure that we have a system that is needlessly more complex.
+Use incremental process of experimentation.
+See Sustainable Adaptability in Resilience.

+### Caching

+:exclamation: **Treat caching as optimization.
+The best caching is zero caching.**

+Use cache for:

+1. Performance - decrease latency
+2. Scale, e.g. database read replicas as cache mechanism.
+3. Robustness - data in local cache enables you to operate in case of origin outage (be careful with the level of stale cache tolerance)

+Places to cache:

+1. **Client side** - reduced number of request hops.
+2. **Server side** - reduced latency.

+Invalidation mechanisms:

+1. **Time to live** - entry level timestamp or HTTP headers (Cache-Control, Expires).
+Simplicity of implementation needs to be balanced against how much tolerance you have around operating on out-of-date data.
+2. **Conditional GETs** -
+3. **Notification base** - client-side cache with update-cache events from data source.
+Elegant, but requires additional middleware as message broker to implement.
+Use heartbeat mechanism as fall-back for invalidation in case of broken message delivery or source outage. tbd